sg55kg/calculator/README.md

 # calculator

+Update(8/21):

+The clear and delete buttons work, and the decimal button now works properly and can only be used once.
+I attempted to make the '%' button divide the current number by 100 like the iphone calculator, but so far no luck on that.
+There's still a ways to go, but I could see this getting finished in the next day or two if things go right.

 Update(8/20):

 Got the cacheDom function working finally, and experimenting with a test function to make sure I can get all of the buttons to do something.
 Now I'm working on a function to add each number to the result bar, which is challenging.
 The code is a mess of comments for possible solutions and notes right now, but progress is being made.